 You should also read about the requirement to wear a face covering on public transport in Wales.

 This advice on the wearing of face coverings applies only to people who are not symptomatic.
 If you experience any of the symptoms of COVID-19, you must self-isolate immediately and get a test, as set out in existing guidance.
-Unless your test shows a negative result, you must not go out during this time, even with a face covering.
+Unless your test shows a negative result, you must not go out during this self-isolation period , even with a face covering.

 What should you do if you develop symptoms of COVID-19

 Anyone who develops symptoms of COVID-19 (high temperature, or new and continuous cough, or loss of or change to sense of taste or smell) must self-isolate at home immediately and apply for a test within 5 days of symptoms developing.
 If you live with others or are part of an extended household and you, or one of them. have symptoms of coronavirus, then everyone must stay at home and self-isolate and not go out until the result of the test of the person with symptoms is known.
 The isolation period starts from the day when the first person became ill.
 You can find the full guidance at self-isolation: stay at home.

 What is the advice for visitors including those who are providing care for you?

 Your regular social visitors such as friends and family other than those in your extended household should not visit you indoors unless they are providing essential care for you.
 Essential care includes things like help with washing, dressing, or preparing meals.